 The City of Glen Eira has moved to save a mid-century modernist house designed by the late, Russian-born architect Anatol Kagan in the Melbourne suburb of Caulfield North from demolition.

-A planning permit application for the property at 450 Dandenong Road proposes to construct eight dwellings – four double-storey units and two three-storey units – above a basement car park on the property in Melbourne’s inner-south-east, which has no heritage overlay.
+A planning permit application for the property at 450 Dandenong Road proposes to construct eight dwellings, between two to three storeys, above a basement car park on the property in Melbourne’s inner-south-east, which has no heritage overlay.
 The application was received on 5 May.

 At a council meeting on 4 July, the council voted to request that the Victorian planning minister, Richard Wynne, “prepare, adopt and approve a Planning Scheme Amendment in accordance with Section 20(4) of the Planning and Environment Act 1987 for an interim heritage control over the property.”